alvarorgaz/Golf-Forecast/README.md

 # Golf Forecast
-### I am Álvaro Orgaz Expósito, a data science student at KTH (Stockholm, Sweden) and Aalto (Helsinki, Finland), as well as a statistician
-## I am Álvaro Orgaz Expósito, a data science student at KTH (Stockholm, Sweden) and Aalto (Helsinki, Finland), as well as a statistician

 **Author:** I am Álvaro Orgaz Expósito, a data science student at KTH (Stockholm, Sweden) and Aalto (Helsinki, Finland), as well as a statistician from UPC-UB (Barcelona, Spain).

 **Abstract:**